GraphicsGlossary/graphicsglossary.github.io/docs/radiance.md

 **Radiance** generally refers to the amount of light that is entering or leaving a unit surface each unit time for a given direction.

-It's a physical quantity measured in watts per square meter per steradians (W/m²/sr).
+It's a physical quantity measured in watts (light power) per square meter (unit surface) per steradians (direction) : W/m²/sr.

 ## Usage in Computer Graphics

-It's mostly used in Physically Based Rendering (PBR) where representing light flow with with physics models is important.
+It's mostly used in Physically Based Rendering (PBR) where representing light flow with physics models is important.

 As opposed to **irradiance**, which is the amount of light that is incident on a surface in every direction, radiance is directional.
 Thus, it is useful as for a given surface, only the light emitted towards the camera contributes to the final image.